 I do have a soft spot for the Arlington Bridge.
 It has been a unique part of our skyline for over a century.
 It's also been a fighter, managing to outlast critics that date back to its planning stages and numerous reports that said it was at the end of its life.

-If the rigors of thousands of tons of steel rattling over it every day is too much for it, I would like to see the city consider maintaining it for a much lighter use as a a pedestrian link as part of its active transportation plan.
+If the rigours of thousands of tons of vehicles rattling over it every day is too much for it, I would like to see the city consider maintaining it for a much lighter use as a a pedestrian link as part of its active transportation plan.
 Of course further debate on what should happen to the bridge will be dependent upon the other parts of the study that have not been released yet.

 It will be yet another interesting and controversial year for the Arlington Bridge.